Doubly isogenous curves of genus two with a rational action of $D_6$: Simultaneous isogeny correspondences

 A common factor does not necessarily give a simultaneous isogeny correspondence.
 It is also possible that the algebraic manipulations that produce $R$ and $H$ introduce additional factors not corresponding to isogeny correspondences, so the last step of the algorithm is to use the factor to compute derivatives and check whether \eqref{eq:simulatenousdiffeq} is satisfied.

 \begin{example} We can look for simultaneous isogeny correspondences in the elliptic curves occurring in Table~\ref{table:lambdas}.
-When looking for simultaneous isogeny correspondences where Orbit~6 is isogenous to Orbit~6, and Orbit~3a isogenous to Orbit~3a, the common factors of $R$ and $H$ consist of: \begin{itemize} \item known two variable factors: $s-t$, $s+t$, $st-3$, $st +3$.
+For example, let us look for simultaneous isogeny correspondences where Orbit~6 is isogenous to Orbit~6, and Orbit~3a isogenous to Orbit~3a (we don't ask for any relationship between the elliptic curves $E_{3b}$ and $E_{3c}$ in other orbits or the elliptic curve $E_{r,c}$ from Corollary \ref{P:baseE}).
+After a computation, we find the common factors of $R$ and $H$ consist of: \begin{itemize} \item Four expected factors involving $s$ and $t$: $s-t$, $s+t$, $st-3$, $st +3$.
 Over each zero set, $\pi_1^*(E_6) \sim \pi_2^*(E_6)$ and $\pi_1^*(E_{3a}) \sim \pi_2^*(E_{3a})$.

-\item An irreducible polynomial $\QQ[s,t]$ of degree $28$ in $s$ and $t$ which does not give an isogeny correspondence.
+\item An irreducible polynomial in $\QQ[s,t]$ of degree $28$ in $s$ and $t$ which does not give an isogeny correspondence.
 In particular, using this polynomial to implicitly compute derivatives of $s$ with respect to $t$ gives results that do not satisfy \eqref{eq:simulatenousdiffeq}.
 Alternately, specializing $s$ and $t$ subject to this relation and using those values to construct elliptic curves with the specified $\lambda$-invariants gives non-isogenous elliptic curves.

-\item factors only involving one variable.
+\item Factors only involving one variable.
 As there are no isogeny correspondences with one variable held fixed, these are automatically spurious. \end{itemize}

-The four correspondences found correspond to degree one isogenies which exist for trivial reasons.
+The four expected factors correspond to degree one isogenies which exist for trivial reasons.
 In light of Lemma~\ref{lemma:isomorphic D_{u,c}}, all of the curves $D_{u,c}$ with $u \in \{s,-s, 3/s,-3/s\}$ are geometrically isomorphic.
-Hence the elliptic curves appearing in Orbit~6 must be geometrically isomorphic as well, as that orbit is fixed under the $D_6$-action.
-Furthermore, these four values of $u$ produce the same value of $\frac{16u^2}{(u^2+3)^2}$, making the elliptic curves in Orbit~3a geometrically isomorphic as well.
-(Other choices of $u$ in Lemma~\ref{lemma:isomorphic D_{u,c}} permute the orbits of size 3.)
-This explains the four simultaneous correspondences. \end{example}
+Hence the elliptic curves appearing in Orbit~6 must be geometrically isomorphic as well, as that orbit is preserved by the $D_6$-action.
+Furthermore, these four values of $u$ produce the same value of $16u^2/(u^2+3)^2$, making the elliptic curves in Orbit~3a geometrically isomorphic as well.
+This explains the four factors giving expected simultaneous correspondences between $(E_6,E_{3a})$ and $(E_6,E_{3a})$. \end{example}

+\begin{remark} The simultaneous isogeny correspondences found in Example~\ref{ex:663a3a} actually come from situations where the genus two \dsixcurves $D_{s,c}$ and $D_{t,c}$ are geometrically isomorphic and hence doubly isogenous.
+This is not necessarily true for other isogeny correspondences. \end{remark}